SiddharthaChowdhury/enCAPTCHA/README.md

 <a name="dependency"></a>
 ##Dependency

 NO Dependency.
-It is **NOT** dependent on any library/framework like JQuery or as such.
+Though it is not dependent on any 3rd party library or framework, but if you are using enCAPTCHA on any form which is NOT asynchronously submitted, it is recommended to have jQuery, will add an extra layer of security to enCAPTCHA.

 ##Resources##